Monthly Tech-Tip | No tracking! No ads! |

 In recent years potters and small manufacturers have become aware (or have been forced to become aware) that ceramics and pottery are not as inert as they once thought.
 A variety of potential health impacts exist to users of ware they make.
 These include flaking off of glaze chips (that could be ingested), harbouring of bacteria (in glaze cracks and pores of bodies or engobes), possible fracture or cracking of ware when suddenly heated (e.g. by hot coffee), superheating of ware in microwave ovens (presenting a burn hazard) and leaching of metals or other elements from the glaze surface (by hot, acidic or base liquids).

 Perhaps the most public and serious of the issues is leaching.
-There is need for skepticism of claims made by potters who are not conversant on this topic.
-Glazes are trafficked online and soon lose any non-functional labels they may have had.
-Potters who produce ware having a transparent or white liner on food surfaces are those most likely to be conscious of this topic.
-Those producing ware whose food surfaces are brightly colored (without a transparent overglaze), very matte, heavily crystallized or overly melted (and thus running) are the most likely to be unaware of this topic.
+There is need for skepticism.
+Glaze recipes spread online often lose any non-functional labels they may have had.
+Potters who produce ware having a transparent, white or iron-colored liner on food surfaces are those most likely to be conscious of this topic.
+Those producing ware whose food surfaces are brilliantly colored (without a transparent overglaze), very matte, heavily crystallized or overly melted (and thus running) are the most likely to be unaware of this topic.

 What does balanced mean?
 It means normal.
 Consider the some obvious questions: